 Ruzafa

-Ruzafa (Russaffa in Valencian) is part of the Eixample, but deserves a spotlight.
-This former workers' haunt with its colorful facades has become the beating heart of Valencian nightlife.
-Its countless stalls, terraces, cocktail bars and karaoke bars come alive at dusk and stay busy until dawn.
-Ruzafa is also the epicenter of vintage fashion in the city.
-It's a hyphen between tradition and modernity.
+Ruzafa (Russaffa in Valencian) is part of the Eixample, but it deserves a special mention.
+This former working-class district with colorful facades has become the vibrant heart of Valencian nightlife.
+The countless shops, terraces, cocktail bars, and karaoke venues come alive at nightfall and remain busy until the early hours.
+Ruzafa is also the epicenter of vintage fashion in the city, bridging tradition and modernity.

 – Trendy bars and restaurants

-- El Parque central, one of the city's green lungs
+– El Parque Central, one of the green lungs of the city

 – Independent art galleries